dcos/dcos-docs/1.8/usage/containerizers.md

 ---
-post_title: Choosing and Using a Containerizer
+post_title: Using Mesos Containerizers
-nav_title: Containerizers
+nav_title: Mesos Containerizers
 menu_order: 3.5
 ---

+Containerizers allow you to run tasks in containers.
+Running tasks in containers offers a number of benefits, including the ability to isolate tasks from one another and control task resources programmatically.

-DC/OS supports both [the default Mesos containerizer and the Docker containerizer](http://mesos.apache.org/documentation/latest/containerizer/).
+DC/OS supports the Mesos containerizer types [Mesos containerizer](http://mesos.apache.org/documentation/latest/containerizer/#Mesos) and [Docker containerizer](http://mesos.apache.org/documentation/latest/containerizer/#Docker).

 # Mesos Containerizer

 While other containerizers play well with DC/OS, the Mesos containerizer does not depend upon other container technologies and can therefore take advantage of more Mesos features.

-The Mesos containerizer now supports provisioning [Docker](https://docker.com/) and [AppC](https://github.com/appc/spec) container images (the ["unified containerizer"](http://mesos.apache.org/documentation/latest/container-image)), so you can take advantage of the Mesos containerizer and still launch an alternative container image.
+The Mesos containerizer supports provisioning [Docker](https://docker.com/) and [AppC](https://github.com/appc/spec) container images (the ["unified containerizer"](http://mesos.apache.org/documentation/latest/container-image)).
+This means that you can use both the Mesos containerizer and other container image types in DC/OS.

-This support also removes your dependency on the Docker daemon.
+The Mesos containerizer removes your dependency on the Docker daemon.
 The Docker daemon can hang when there are too many containers, making troubleshooting difficult.
-In addition, Docker must be installed on each of your agent nodes in order to use the Docker containerizer, which means you need to upgrade Docker on the agent nodes each time a new version of Docker comes out.
-The Mesos containerizer is more stable and built with an eye towards deployment at scale.
+In addition, Docker must be installed on each of your agent nodes in order to use the Docker containerizer.
+This means you need to upgrade Docker on the agent nodes each time a new version of Docker comes out.
+The Mesos containerizer is more stable and allows deployment at scale.

-## Provisioning Docker or AppC Containers with the Mesos Containerizer
+## Provisioning Docker or AppC Containers with the Mesos Containerizer (Experimental)

-To run Docker or AppC containers directly from Mesos, specify the container type `MESOS` and a `docker` or `appc` object.
+To run Docker or AppC containers with the Mesos containerizer, specify the container type `MESOS` and a `docker` or `appc` object.

-**Note:** This latest version of the Mesos containerizer introduces a new `credential`, with a `principal` and an optional `secret` field to authenticate when downloading the Docker or AppC image.
+The Mesos containerizer provides a `credential`, with a `principal` and an optional `secret` field to authenticate when downloading the Docker or AppC image.

     {
         "id": "mesos-docker",